studica/studica-docs-worldskills/source/docs/ROS/UsingROS/intro-to-ros.rst

 VMX-pi ROS Package
 ------------------
 After following the steps in the Getting Started section, now you are ready to start using the ROS library for the Studica Robot Platform.
-ROS functionaly has been implemented for a variety of Studica's hardware, refer to Studica's `Roscpp API <LINK>`__ for more information on the classes and methods available.
+ROS functionality has been implemented for a variety of Studica's hardware, refer to Studica's `Roscpp API <LINK>`__ for more information on the classes and methods available.
 Below are the ROS pacakages:

 .. figure:: images/ros_packages.png
     :align: center